 The best time to water your herbs is in the morning, before the sun starts beating down on your garden.

-Think of it like "breakfast" for your plants.
+Think of it as "breakfast" for your plants.
 Get them off to a good start with enough nice, cool moisture to sustain them through the heat of the day.

 How Much Water?